-Have you ever wanted to know how to make a shower bomb, or shower soother?
-It’s simply a different version of a bath bomb that fizzies and fizzles while you take a shower.
+Have you ever wanted to know how to make a shower bomb or shower soother?
+It’s merely a different version of a bath bomb that fizzes and fizzles while you take a shower.
 It’s a great project and a perfect gift idea.

 If you are looking for something relaxing, consider trying these Stress Away Shower Soothers after this project!

 Shower Bomb recipe

 I love these.

 Generally, I am a shower person since I am always running in 500 directions.
 I honestly can’t remember the last time I took a nice, long bath.
 These make the quick shower experience a little more like a “spa.”
 Check out how easy these are to make.

 Below are the ingredients you will need for a shower bomb.
 I include a few affiliate links so you can see what I used.

 - 20 drops Peppermint essential oil

 - 6 drops food coloring if you want different colors (I used blue)

 - Silicone Mold or other shape making product